rothos/megamap/README.md

 Download this repository.
 Make sure you have Python 3.
 Maybe you need Python 3.6 or something, I don't know.

-You'll need to install some packages, the names of which you can figure out by the error messages when you try to run the script.
+You'll need to install some packages, the names of which you can figure out by the error messages you get when you try to run the script.
 At least these:
 ```
 $ pip3 install drawSvg
 $ pip3 install pygments